 Disruption is good.
 Especially when it comes to our health, medicine, and longevity.
 In the brave new frontier where biotechnology meets medicine, Dr. Kris Verburgh sits at the cutting edge of disruption.
-His recent book, The Longevity Code: Secrets to Living Well for Longer from the Front Lines of Science details the fast-developing science of longevity and the steps we can take at any age to live well for longer.
-As a world-renowned physician, researcher and author, Dr. Verburgh pinpoints trends and paradigm shifts of the fourth industrial revolution and the emerging technology breakthroughs that will change us.
-He maps out a future where we will use these technologies to completely transform our lives, our bodies, our brains and our lifespans.
+His recent book, The Longevity Code: Secrets to Living Well for Longer from the Front Lines of Science details the fast-developing science of longevity and the steps we can take to live well for longer.
+As a world-renowned physician, researcher and author, he pinpoints trends and paradigm shifts of the fourth industrial revolution and the emerging technology breakthroughs that will change us.
+He maps out a future where these technologies will transform our lives, bodies, our brains, and lifespans.

-In his groundbreaking work as a researcher at the Center Leo Apostel for Interdisciplinary Studies and a member of the Evolution, Complexity and Cognition group at the Free University of Brussels, Dr. Verburgh serves as a researcher into the future of medicine and biotechnology.
-He also specializes in in aging, nutrition, metabolism, and preventative health.
-He studies how we age and how these insights can be used to improve our lives and lead to better prevention and treatment of aging-related diseases and obesity.
+In his groundbreaking work at the Center Leo Apostel for Interdisciplinary Studies and a member of the Evolution, Complexity and Cognition group at the Free University of Brussels, Dr. Verburgh researches the future of medicine and biotechnology.
+He also specializes in aging, nutrition, metabolism, and preventative health.
+He studies how we age and how we can improve our lives while determining better prevention and treatment of aging-related diseases and obesity.
 He created the new scientific field of “nutrigerontology” to understand how nutrition can accelerate or slow aging and influence the risk of aging diseases such as heart disease or dementia.

 Dr. Verbugh wrote his first book, Brilliant! at age 16, making him the youngest author of a science book in Europe.
 It received a nomination for the Eureka Science Prize.
 His second book, a 520-page work about the theory of evolution and neuroscience, addresses philosophical questions using scientific insights.
 At age 25, he examined aging, health, nutrition, and the power of preventative medicine in his third book, The Food Hourglass.